neighborhoods/KojoFitness/Function41/README.md

 # Defines the fitness of Kōjō for
- - A single job that deletes SQS queue messages
+ - Two side-by-side servers that should both be able to do work at the same time

  ## Setup Function41